makrai/notes/ammar16-massive-multiling-embed.md

 * QVEC-CCA
-  * CCA finds two sets of basis vectors, one for X ⊤ and the other for S ⊤ , such that the correlations between the projections of the matrices onto these basis vectors are maximized.
+  * CCA finds two sets of basis vectors, one for X ⊤ and the other for S ⊤ , such that the correlations between the projections of the matrices onto these basis vectors are maximized
       * ensures invariance to the matrices’ bases’ rotation, and
-      * since it is a single correlation, it produces a score in [−1, 1]. de ettől még előnyben részesítheti a nagyobb dimenziót
+      * since it is a single correlation, it produces a score in [−1, 1] de ettől még előnyben részesítheti a nagyobb dimenziót
 * linguistic [mx for] multilingual evaluations
   * supersense tag annotations for
     * English (Miller+ 1993)
     * Danish (Martı́nez Alonso+ 2015; Martínez Alonso+ 2016)
-    * Italian (Montemagni+ 2003).
+    * Italian (Montemagni+ 2003)

 ## Extrinsic tasks

-* multilingual document classification and multilingual dependency parsing.
+* multilingual document classification and multilingual dependency parsing
-  For document classification, we follow Klementiev+ (2012) in using the RCV corpus of newswire text, and train a classifier which differentiates between four topics.
+  * For document classification, we follow Klementiev+ (2012) in using the RCV corpus of newswire text, and train a classifier which differentiates between four topics
 * dependency parsing, we train the stack-LSTM parser of Dyer+ (2015) on a subset of the languages in the universal dependencies v1.1, 6 and test on the same languages, reporting unlabeled attachment scores.
 We remove all